poc-examples/openshift-tekton/README.md

 ## Create Service Account

 A ServiceAccount in Kubernetes offers identity for pod processes.
 When you access the cluster, you're identified by a user account, while processes inside pods are authenticated as a specific ServiceAccount.
-This "spark-tekton-sa" ServiceAccount might grant permissions, like database access, to workloads within the Tekton pipeline.
+This "tekton-sa" ServiceAccount might grant permissions, like database access, to workloads within the Tekton pipeline.

 ```
 apiVersion: v1
 kind: ServiceAccount
 metadata:
-  name: spark-tekton-sa
+  name: tekton-sa
   namespace: tekton
 ```